david-lytikainen/sas-ui/README.md

 - **User Authentication**: Sign up, sign in, and profile management
 - **Event Management**: Create, view, and manage speed dating events
+- **Payment Processing**: Secure payment handling with Stripe for paid events
 - **Admin Dashboard**: Admin-specific controls and views
 - **Responsive Design**: Works on desktop and mobile devices
 - **Real-time Updates**: Live updates for matches and notifications